Coliving Communitypurposeful co workations and stays

 A community facilitator 🧚

-Is an embeded member of the community, responsible for connecting everyone, making sure they've got things to do and frequently participating themself.
+Is an embeded member of the community, responsible for connecting everyone, making sure there's things to do, and frequently participating themselves.
 May look after some management if no one else is responsible, frequently the case in smaller properties.

-Because they reside on site, they can unfortunately be pestered at any hour (gosh, a bit rude!) yet members are more likely to become friends and tag along with the person facilitating some of their social life and activities.
+They reside on site, so can unfortunately be pestered at any hour (gosh, that'd be a bit rude!) yet members are more likely to become friends and tag along with the person facilitating some of their social life and activities as one of us.

 Key events 🎪

-A manager is more likely to organise skill shares, talks and tours, whereas a facilitator is usually more hands-on doing karaoke, potlucks, and hikes.
-(Yoga and movies are arguably a bit banal and can be found even in spaces with neither of these roles.)
-The following are best practices in coliving, and less likely with a manager, more a facilitator because of availability.
+A manager is more likely to organise skill shares, tours and meals at restaurants, whereas a facilitator is usually more hands-on doing things like karaoke, hikes and potluck dinners.
+(Yoga and movies are arguably a bit banal as can be found even in spaces with neither of these roles.)
+The following are best practices in coliving, less likely with a manager, more with a facilitator due to availability, almost always every week at a fixed day and time.

 Family meal

-A simple social get-together, ideally a sit-down meal at the dining table.
+A relaxed social get-together, as a sit-down meal at the dining table.
 Sometimes provided by the space as a brunch, usually a combination of potluck contributions from everybody.
 The facilitator or manager must chase everyone to encourage attendance, ensuring there's contributions.
 This is also a key moment to get to know new arrivals, so there may be a round of introductions.

 Activity planning